 - Protect Your Windows.
 About a billion birds die from glass collisions each year.
 You can reduce this threat by making all your windows visible to birds.
 Glass appears clear or reflective to birds.
 Visual cues and markers as window decals on the outside of windows alert birds to the presence of glass.

-Winter is a hard time for birds, especially when it comes to food and shelter.
 Many birds rely on fruits and seeds for survival, especially from feeders when food is scarce.

 - Providing bird feeders in winter will attract many birds to your yard.
 Place feeders in locations near, but not directly next to shelters.
 This allows birds to see any potential predators—but doesn’t allow the predators to catch birds on the feeders.
 This also prevents bird collisions.